 The oldest book I came across with rules of Solitaire mentioned in it, and with a reference to gambling, is the historical German book: Das Neue Königliche l’Hombre from 1788.
 Many websites and books are referring to this book as the oldest book with a description of a Patience game.
 What you often don’t read is that this first Patience game was already used for gambling purposes.

 “This game is played between 2 people in the way that alternately only 1 person is the player.
 However, those present collectively participate in the game by betting for or against the player.”

 The gambling aspect was an important part of “Das Patiencespiel,” as the game is called in the book.
 Although it was used for gambling purposes, there is no reference to a casino or gambling house where this game might have been offered.

-Solitaire as a Casino Game
+Solitaire Played in a Casino

 In the old days, was Solitaire ever played in a real casino with real cards and dealers?
 If so, did the gambling houses have issues with cheating?

 Thinking about a game of Solitaire, or “Solitary” as it used to be called, invokes images of solitude and quiet time.
 The onus is upon oneself to play it ‘straight’ – to not win by cheating, but rather, by beating the odds with skill and a bit of good luck.
 You could win without cheating, or maybe not…that’s why it’s a ‘gamble’ right?